 This elixir is created by the blending of fruit, herbs, and aromatic plants infused in a mixture of water and alcohol.
 The ruby red color and the bitter-sweet flavor was unique and well-recognized.
 Very quickly it became Italy’s favorite drink as an aperitif.

-Below we’ve listed five Campari cocktail recipes to help you enjoy this strange, alluring potion during Happy Hour in Italy…or wherever you happen to be at the moment.
+Below we’ve listed seven Campari cocktail recipes to help you enjoy this strange, alluring potion during an Italian aperitivo (a.k.a.
+Happy Hour in Italy)…or wherever you happen to be at the moment.
 It’s the perfect accompaniment to your Mediterranean style meal.

 The very height of refined simplicity: equal measures of Campari and Club Soda poured over ice in a tumbler glass.